 Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 Chromebooks are increasingly becoming popular in education and business.
-They are manufactured and sold based on the idea that users will rely on cloud storage and G Suite apps.
+They are manufactured and sold based on the idea that users will rely on cloud storage and Google Workspace ( G Suite) apps.
 This web-centric approach makes Chromebooks affordable, lightweight and easy to operate.

 However, this does not mean that these computers come without local storage.
 They typically provide a 16GB or 32GB solid-state drive.
 But, the system treats this storage space as a cache and may dispose of older files to create room for new files.